JimRoton/HelloWorld/README.md

 ##################### deploy to aks #######################
 #
-# this section create a container in azure, pushes to it
+# this section creates a container in azure, pushes to it
 # creates an aks cluster in azure and deploys to it
 #
 ###########################################################